alexsaunderswps/User-Guides/web_portal_user_management_guide.md

 ### Delete a User

-7. **Delete an exisiting user**
+7. **Delete an existing user**
-   - Contact WPS Staff to delete an exisiting user from your organization
+   - Contact WPS Staff to delete an existing user from your organization
    - *If a user must be blocked prior to deletion, follow the steps to **Edit a User** and **Update Password** to prevent account access*
 <div style="page-break-after: always;"></div>